-- Minimize any unnecessary windows that are constantly redrawing - Verify that the SCSI card drivers are up to date. - Verify all audio and data cables are securely fastened to their respective connectors. - Try another Word clock source.
-Switch the word clock from internal to external or vice versa.
+- · Minimize any unnecessary windows that are constantly redrawing - Verify that the SCSI card drivers are up to date. - Verify all audio and data cables are securely fastened to their respective connectors. - Try another Word clock source.
+Switch the word clock from internal to external or vice versa. - Adjust disk block buffer settings in your particular audio application.